 Pay for doctors

-Find out about the different doctor pay grades as of 1 April 2015.
+Find out about the different doctor pay grades in 2017.

-The information here covers different positions, including doctors in training, specialty doctors, consultants and GPs.
+The information here covers different positions, including doctors in training, specialty doctors, consultants and GPs working in England.

 Doctors in training